ChubingZeng/Auto-weather-forecasting-/README.md

 # Auto-weather-forecasting-
-Python program that tells you the weather forecasting for the next week
+This Python program scraps weather forecasting data from DarkSky, and tells you the humidity, maximum temperature and minimum temperature for the next week.
+If you are using a MAC, this program also read out the highest and lowest temperature for the next week.